 Field-hunting tip

-Look in metamorphosed limestone or dolomitic skarns country — that is the host setting where serendibite typically forms.
+Look in metamorphosed limestone or dolomitic skarns country, the host setting where serendibite typically forms.
 If you start seeing diopside, spinel, phlogopite in float, you are in the right ground.
 Field specimens usually show a anhedral to subhedral grains or tabular crystals habit, so train your eye for that shape before scanning the outcrop.